hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #85
+4. Corgi working on creating Chat application♥♥ #86
-    - Corgi working on backend of the chat application♥♥ #49
+    - Corgi working on backend of the chat application♥♥ #50
-        - Corgi adding subscription for adding chatbox♥♥ #5
+        - Corgi completed adding subscription for adding chatbox♥♥
         - Corgi completed adding server to heroku♥♥
         - Corgi completed fixing chat posts being created without userid♥♥
-    - Corgi working on frontend of the chat application♥♥ #83
+    - Corgi working on frontend of the chat application♥♥ #84
-        - Corgi working on refining the view of chat screen♥♥ #17
+        - Corgi working on refining the view of chat screen♥♥ #18
         - Corgi completed scrolling chatboxes to bottom on load and update♥♥
         - Corgi completed fixing authentication error♥♥
             - Username abc